 This is a well-known SaaS company that helps e-commerce businesses.
 The service offers multiple solutions for CRM, marketing automation, email marketing, and so on.

-One more SaaS provider for ecommerce and retail industries.
+One more SaaS provider for ecommerce and retail software development company.
 There are three leading solutions — Shopify, Shopify Plus, Burst by Shopify.

 HubSpot is a powerful CRM platform that helps manage customers.
 There are such solutions as CRM, HubSpot Sales, HubSpot Academy, and others.